nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `load f/FILE_NAME`
 * File name does not need to include .json extension.
-* File name is case-sensitive
+* File name is case-insensitive

 Examples:
 * `load f/export-v1` loads the export-v1.json file in the data folder.